micheldebree/sidfactory2/README.md

 test releases with previews for new functionality.
 Some features might not make it into the official version, and some might.

+I am a macOS user myself, so this fork is only tested on macOS.

 ![Last commit](https://img.shields.io/github/last-commit/chordian/sidfactory2)
 ![Build windows
 binaries](https://github.com/Chordian/sidfactory2/workflows/Build%20windows%20binaries/badge.svg)